Hans Feurer

-Hans Feurer (born Hanspeter Feurer, September 22, 1939) is a Swiss fashion photographer who lives in Zürich, Switzerland.
+Hans Feurer (born Hanspeter Feurer, 22 September 1939 – 16 January 2024) was a Swiss fashion photographer who lived in Zürich, Switzerland.

 Biography

 Hans Feurer was born in Switzerland in 1939.
 After studying art there, he worked as a graphic artist, illustrator and art director for several advertising agencies in London.
 In 1966, after buying a Land Rover and leaving for Africa, he decided to embark as a professional photographer.
 He returned to London, rented a studio, and started working on his photographs.
 At the end of 1967, Hans Feurer’s work was recognized and his professional career officially launched.
+Feurer died on 16 January 2024, at the age of 84.

 Photography

 In 1974, Feurer collaborated with Pirelli Calendar, as well as with famous fashion magazine for their time, Deutsch Sven and English Nova.
 Both magazines are no longer in print.

 In 1983, Feurer had the opportunity to photograph a campaign for French luxury house Kenzo, with renowned model Iman.
-He is one of the most effectively marked photographers of his generation and is often requested by fashion magazines such as Vogue, Elle, Numero and Another.
+He is one of the most effectively marked photographers of his generation and was often requested by fashion magazines such as Vogue, Elle, Numero and Another.